It had been a while.

 So what better place to go to but The Place.
 In Chinese, this restaurant is called 老地方 which mean the old place — a place you go back to for old time sake.

-We were here and blogged about them about three years ago.
-It was so long ago that LotusRapper was then known as saabken which I think is his teenage name.
-Yeah, it was LotusRapper who raved about this place to us.
-We went and blogged about The Place in this post.
+We were here and blogged about The Place in this post three years ago.
 The Place is located on Granville Street in the south end of Vancouver.

 We did not quite know how to categorize the cuisine served here.
 So we call this a Sichuan and Shanghai restaurant.